Common Family Law Questions for North Carolina Residents

 What is the most common custody arrangement in NC?

-Joint custody, where both parents share decision-making responsibilities and time with the child, is a common arrangement in North Carolina.
+Joint custody is a common arrangement in North Carolina.

 How is child custody determined in North Carolina?